WillHoffer/WillHoffer.github.io/talks/index.md

 University of California, Riverside [Link](http://math.ucr.edu/~frgmpds/seminars.html)
 - *A First Introduction to Resurgence, Part I*, 4/16/20
 - *A First Introduction to Resurgence, Part II*, 5/27/20
+- *Rainbows, Quantum Billiards, and the Birth of Reflections - Stokes Phenomena Exemplified*, 10/22/20

 ### Mathematics of Quantum Mechanics (Math 242)
 University of California, Riverside